cyberomin/cyberomin.github.io/_posts/2015-12-31-year-in-review.markdown

 In May of this year, Mary Meeker, a partner at the Silicon Valley venture capital firm KPCB(Kleiner Perkins Caufield & Byers), in her customary way, highlighted in what she titled "Internet Trends," the major Internet trends of 2015.
 <iframe src="//www.slideshare.net/slideshow/embed_code/key/sUM0BRj7Dd2ENC" width="650" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/kleinerperkins/internet-trends-v1" title="2015 Internet Trends Report" target="_blank">2015 Internet Trends Report</a> </strong> from <strong><a href="//www.slideshare.net/kleinerperkins" target="_blank">Kleiner Perkins Caufield &amp; Byers</a></strong> </div>

 This is by no means a comprehensive list of what happened in tech in the year 2015.
-But is my own way of capturing the major events that occured this year and also to highlight how far we have come as an industry.
+But this is my own way of capturing the major events that occured this year and also to highlight how far we have come as an industry.

+Here is to a bigger and better 2016.
+Cheers.